ywarnier/launch/lms_lrs.md

 consequences of multiple launchable activities per package need more thought first.

 __NOTE:__ Activities do not have a hierarchy, and are declared as a flat list.
-Any hierarchical context must be reported by the activity provider, using the “context” portion of each statement. (if that context is to be preserved).
+Any hierarchical context must be reported by the activity provider, using the `context` portion of each statement. (if that context is to be preserved).
 If emulating a traditional SCORM package using TinCan, consider adding a “grouping” activity to each statement, which corresponds to your “root of the activity tree”, and also a “parent”